subsquid/docs/docs/develop-a-squid/squid-processor/wasm-support.md

 This section describes additional options available for indexing Ink!-based WASM contracts, supported by chains with a `Contracts` pallet.
 At the moment of writing, Shibuya (a testnet), Shiden (Kusama parachain) and Astar (Polkadot parachain) are the most popular chains for deploying Ink! contracts.
 Follow the [WASM squid tutorial](/tutorials/create-a-wasm-processing-squid) for a step-by-step tutorial on building an WASM-processing squid.
 We recommend using [squid-wasm-template](https://github.com/subsquid/squid-wasm-template) as a reference project.

+The page describes the additional options available for `SubstrateBatchProcessor`.
+The handler-based `SubstrateProcessor` exposes similar interfaces with the `addXXXHandler` methods.
+Please refer to the inline docs for details.

 ## Handler options